logo

 Exposure in the workplace to carcinogens like asbestos or arsenic or buildup of radon gas increases your risk.

-Family medical history of lung cancer
+Family history of lung cancer can increase your chances of developing lung cancer.

 Be extra vigilant for signs of lung cancer if you have a sibling, parent, or child with the disease.